aiven/aiven-db-migrate/README.md

   dbaname: 'defaultdb', method: 'replication', status: 'running', message: 'migrated to existing database'
 ```

-By default logical replication is left running and the created pub/sub objects need to be cleaned up once work
+By default logical replication is left running and the created pub/sub objects need to be cleaned up once workloads have been
-loads have been moved to the new server.
+moved to the new server.
 Objects created by this tool are named like `aiven_db_migrate_<dbname>_<sub|pub|slot>`.

 Starting from the target (using `aiven-extras` extension), get first the subscription name:
 ```